 Pre-Treatment Optimization and Filter Fouling

-Filter issues can affect plant performance and increase cost of plant operation.
-Most algal species are rejected by filters because they are larger than the pore size of typical water plant filters.
-Filter fouling can occur as a result of accumulation and adsorption of rejected materials at the media surface.
-In the presence of algae, the layer of rejected material at the media can be “cement-like” for the particulate material rejected by the filter surface.
+Filter issues can affect plant performance and increase the cost of plant operation.
+Filter clogging diatoms and other algal species are larger than the pore size of typical water plant filters.
+Filter fouling occurs as diatoms and other rejected particles accumulate at the media surface.
 This algal slime contributes to a greater resistance to filtration, reduced filter runs, and the need for frequent backwash cycles.

 The algae monitoring capabilities of the FlowCam accelerates sample processing to just a few minutes.
-With faster and more accurate detection, confident assessment of a growing presence of nuisance algae is achieved so that remedial action may be taken before the algae bloom becomes problematic in the filter system.
+With faster and more accurate detection, identification of the presence of nuisance algae enables remedial action before the algae bloom clogs the filter system.

 Water treatment plant performance is evaluated by methods such as turbidity, particle counting, and microscopic particulate analysis (MPA).
-While MPA combined with particle counting provides critical information about the type and number of organisms and particles present, it is a very time consuming process.
+While MPA combined with particle counting provides critical information about the type and number of organisms and particles present, it is a time- consuming process.

 The FlowCam accelerates sample processing to just a few minutes, and combines the imaging aspect of MPA with the particle distribution and concentration information of particle counting.
 The analysis compares the type, size, and quantities of bioindicators and particles found in the raw water to those found in the treated water.
 These methods provide a unique view and can be used to evaluate filtration efficiencies (or log removal) in conventional and membrane filtration systems.